 The handwriting of Franz Liszt's grandfather Adam List the elder

 © Dr. Michael Lorenz 2012.
 All rights reserved.

 Additional research in the church records of Edelstal has already been conducted, but the results can only be published as soon as somebody is willing to fund this project.

 In his 1937 book Franz Liszt.
-Abstammung, Familie, Begebenheiten, Dr. Eduard Ritter von Liszt proudly presented a silhouette of Franz Liszt's great-grandfather Sebastian List (1703–1793) that had already been published in 1936 in Werner Füssmann's and Béla Mátéka's book Franz Liszt.
+Abstammung, Familie, Begebenheiten, Dr. Eduard Ritter von Liszt proudly presented a silhouette of Franz Liszt's great-grandfather Sebastian List (1703–1793) that had already been published in 1936, in Werner Füssmann's and Béla Mátéka's book Franz Liszt.
 Ein Künstlerleben in Wort und Bild (Julius Beltz: Langensalza, Berlin, Leipzig, 1936).
 This silhouette has nothing to do with Sebastian List.
-It is a classic forgery from the workshop of serial fraudster Josef Kuderna (1886–1952).
+It is a classic forgery from the workshop of the serial fraudster Josef Kuderna (1886–1952).